Frequently Asked Questions

 Questions about payments, upgrading your plan, and managing your account.

-• The Complete Curriculum or Unlimited plans are annual programs.
+• The Complete and Unlimited plans are annual programs and access to all materials is immediate.
 Once you have finished all required payments for the year (paid either in full or over 12 installments), you may cancel your membership from your account dashboard.
 You must complete all required payments for the year as outlined in your Terms of Service

 The Theme of the Month plan is a month-to-month subscription, and you may cancel or upgrade anytime.
 This is a great way to get a feel for what we do without the yearly commitment.